When holidays roll around, employers start thinking about how much to pay their employees and whether holiday pay is mandatory at all.

 Holiday Pay Is Not Mandatory

 It is a common misconception that the Federal government requires businesses to pay employees extra for holidays.
-There is no state or Federal law requiring private employers to pay employees extra for working on a holidays, nor is there any law requiring employers to give employees paid time off for holidays.
+Besides Rhode Island and Massachusetts, there aren’t any state or Federal laws requiring private employers to pay employees extra for working on a holidays, nor is there any law requiring employers to give employees paid time off for holidays.
 Federal employees, however, do get paid holidays.

 Many employers offer time and a half as incentive to work on holidays but that’s just a custom, not a law.